 1.5-2 years

-Quail are small, plump birds that are members of the Phasianidae family.
-The scientific name for quail is "Coturnix coturnix".
+European Quails are small, plump, ground-nesting game birds that are members of the pheasant family, Phasianidae.
+The scientific name for European quail is "Coturnix coturnix".
 This name might seem quite confusing at first glance, but it has a lot of meaning behind it.
-The genus Coturnix comes from the Latin word "Coturnix", which means "Quail".
-Meanwhile, the species name coturnix refers to the European quail, which was one of the first species in this group to be described by scientists.
-There are many different species of quail, and they can be found all over the world.
-Quails are hunted for their meat and eggs.
-They are known for their distinctive call, which sounds like "wet my lips".
+The genus "Coturnix" comes from the Latin word "Coturnix", which means "Quail".
+Meanwhile, the species name "coturnix" refers to "the European quail", which was one of the first species in this group to be described by scientists.

 Quails are amazing little birds that are often overlooked, but there are many different types of quail and all share some amazing facts and features:

 There are many different species of quail, but they all have some common features.
 They are small, ground-dwelling, chicken-like, stocky birds that belong to the same family as pheasants and partridges.
 Quails are smaller than partridges and generally less robust.
 They have a unique appearance that makes them stand out from other game birds, with their rounded, plump body, short necks and attractive feathers.
-They also have small heads with pointed, short-stout beaks and short-rounded tails.
+Quails also have small heads with pointed, short-stout beaks and short-rounded tails.
+Their legs are also short and stout, with four toes on each foot.
+They have scaly legs and feet with mottled plumage and long claws.
+Quail's body is covered in feathers that are brown, grey or white, streaked and barred with buff, while their underparts are a warm buffy orange.
 The tail is fairly long, often black-tipped and sometimes displays a distinctive pattern of bars or spots, which are usually held upright.
 The wings are short, rounded and pointed at the tips.
-Their legs are also short and stout, with four toes on each foot.
-They have scaly legs and feet with mottled plumage and long claws.
-Quail's body is covered in feathers that are brown, grey or white with dark streaks in colour, but some species have colourful markings on their plumage.
 Male quails often have more colourful plumage than females, and they also tend to be larger.
 The males of most species sport conspicuous headgear, such as crests or topknots.

 Distribution patterns reveal how different quail species have adapted to specific ecological niches across continents.
 For example, while some species are primarily found in North America, such as the Gambel’s Quail residing mainly in desert regions, others have a heartier presence in parts of Europe, Asia and Africa.
 In some areas, like the southern United States, they are found roosting in tall grasses or weedy edges that have been lightly disturbed by agriculture or grazing.
 This wide distribution underscores their remarkable adaptability; quails can thrive in varying climates, from arid deserts to lush temperate forests, making them a resilient group amidst changing environmental conditions.
 Some species migrate gently between breeding and non-breeding territories based on food availability and weather conditions, while others maintain permanent residences within their favoured locales.
 Increasing urbanisation poses challenges for these adaptable birds as they compete with human development encroaching on their natural landscapes.
 Interestingly, quail populations demonstrate regional variance influenced by local climate and land management practices.

-Quails are divided into two main groups: New World Quail, which belong to the Odontophoridae family and Old World Quail, which belong to the family Phasianidae.
-These birds come in various subspecies and types, which are commonly found in different parts of the world.
-There are around 130 species of quails found across the world.
-However, only a few of them are popular for hunting and breeding purposes, while some quail species are raised for commercial purposes, and others are kept as pets or for ornamental purposes.
+Quails come in various subspecies and types, which are commonly found in different parts of the world.
+There are around 130 species of quails found worldwide.
+However, only a few of them are popular for hunting and breeding purposes.
+At the same time, some quail species are raised for commercial purposes, while others are kept as pets or for ornamental purposes.
+These birds are divided into two main groups: The New World Quail, which belongs to the Odontophoridae family and the Old World Quail, which belongs to the family Phasianidae.

 New World quails are small birds.
-Despite their similar appearance and habitat to Old World quails, they belong to a different family, Odontophoridae.
-New World quails have 34 species that are divided into 10 genera, including the Dendrortyx, Oreortyx, Callipepla, Philortyx, Colinus, Odontophorus, Dactylortyx, Cyrtonyx, Rhynchortyx and Ptilopachus.
+Despite their similar appearance and habitat to Old World quail, they belong to a different family, Odontophoridae.
+New World quails have 34 species that are divided into 10 genera, including the Colinus, Dendrortyx, Oreortyx, Callipepla, Philortyx, Odontophorus, Dactylortyx, Cyrtonyx, Rhynchortyx and Ptilopachus.
 Some notable examples include the,

 Conversely, Old World quails are in the Phasianidae family, sharing only a remote phylogenetic connection with their New World counterparts through their mutual classification within the Phasianoidea superfamily.
 Old World quails also encompass several species within the tribe Coturnicini, including those in genera Coturnix, Synoicus, Perdicula and Ophrysia.
 Some notable examples include the,

-However, the most common types or subspecies of quail are,
+However, the most common and popular types or subspecies of quails are,

 The California Quail (Callipepla californica) is a well-known type of quail.
 It has a distinctive plume on its head with a curved crest on top and a bold black-and-white pattern on its face and chest.
 The California Quail is known for its social behaviour, as it often forages in groups called coveys.
 This bird is found on the West Coast regions of North America.